leandrosardi/pampa/README.md

     DB["
       SELECT *
       FROM numbers
-      WHERE odd_checking_reservation_id IS NULL           -- record not reserved yet AND odd_checking_start_time IS NULL                 -- record is not pending to relaunch AND COALESCE(odd_checking_reservation_times,0) < 3  -- record didn't fail more than 3 times ORDER BY value DESC                                -- I want to order by number reversely LIMIT #{n}                                          -- don't dispatch more than n records at the time "].all end,
+      WHERE submit_odd_reservation_id IS NULL             -- record not reserved yet AND submit_odd_start_time IS NULL                   -- record is not pending to relaunch AND COALESCE(submit_odd_reservation_times,0) < 3    -- record didn't fail more than 3 times

+      AND odd_checking_end_time IS NOT NULL               -- record has been checked AND COALESCE(odd_checking_success, FALSE) = TRUE    -- record has been checked successfully AND COALESCE(id_odd, FALSE) = TRUE                  -- only submit odd values

+      ORDER BY odd_checking_end_time DESC                 -- submit records in the order they have been checked LIMIT #{n}                                          -- don't dispatch more than n records at the time "].all end,